Praetor: History of the title

 The status of the praetor in the early republic is unclear.
 The traditional account from Livy claims that the praetorship was created by the Sextian-Licinian Rogations in 367 BC, but it was well known both to Livy and other Romans in the late republic that the chief magistrates were first called praetor.
 For example, Festus "refers to 'the praetors, who are now consuls'".

 The form of the republic changed substantially over its history and the accounts of the republic's development in the early imperial period are marred with anachronisms projecting then-current practices into the past.
 In the earliest periods of the republic, praetor "may not have meant anything more than leader in the most basic sense", deriving from praeire (to proceed) or praeesse (to be preeminent).
 These early praetors may have simply been clan leaders leading "military forces privately and free from state control" with a multitude of private leaders leading private armies.

 These early military leaders were eventually institutionalised into fixed magistrate bodies elected by the people with clear state control over military activities.
 This was also probably assisted by "the use of recuperatores to mediate disputes and fetial priests to control the declaration of war".
 The effect to make it more difficult for private individuals to start wars against Rome's neighbours.
 Reforms in 449 BC also may have required "for the first time that all military commanders be confirmed by a popular assembly [representing] the Roman people".

-The emergence of the classical praetorship was a long process in which definitely started by 367 BC, when the Sextian-Licinian Rogations were passed, giving the Roman people substantially more power over the selection of their military commanders.
+The emergence of the classical praetorship was a long process that had been underway by 367 BC.
+This was when the Sextian-Licinian Rogations were passed, giving the Roman people substantially more power over the selection of their military commanders.
 While Livy claims that the rogations created the praetorship in 367 BC to relieve the consuls of their judicial responsibilities, "few modern historians would accept [this] account as written".
 Beyond the ancient knowledge that a title of praetor dated to the beginning of the republic, what became the classical praetorship was initially a military office with imperium and "virtually identical in authority and capacity to the consulship".
 Furthermore, a fully-formed praetorship without colleague, as Livy's account implies, would be a "tremendous violation of Roman practice in which all regular magistracies were created in colleges consisting of at least two".